pivotal/docs-tap/tap-gui/support-menu.md

 #### Links

-The `links` field on a support item grouping, e.g.
+The `links` field on a support item grouping, for example,

 ```
         items: